torvalds/linux/Documentation/mm/physical_memory.rst

 Physical Memory
 ===============

-Linux is available for a wide range of architectures so there is a need for an architecture-independent abstraction to represent the physical memory.
+GNU/Linux is available for a wide range of architectures so there is a need for an architecture-independent abstraction to represent the physical memory.
 This chapter describes the structures used to manage physical memory in a running system.